 A qualitative research approach was applied in this study.
 To address the research problem, it was necessary to investigate the residents' opinion of the site in relation to their emotional connection to the heritage.
 An interview protocol was designed to explore the residents' motivation for visiting a heritage site given the possible personal meaning associated to the site.
 After a short introduction, participants were asked series of questions to determine if they were residents or tourists and what their experience was.
 The protocol was designed to exclude those who are not familiar with the site or the heritage it represents.
-In addition, participants were asked if they were familiar with the history of the site and if they were aware of the former industrial sites.
-Those who suggested that they were unaware of either the history of the site were not included in the analysis.
-Then, a series of questions about residents' perception and emotion of the site was presented.
+In addition, participants were asked if they were familiar with the history of the site and if they were not included in the analysis.
+Those who suggested that they were unaware of either the history of the site was presented.
 At the end of the interview, the residents were also asked several questions about their emotional connection of the site in relation to their willing to join the cultural activities in this site.
 The interviewer provided participants to deeply share their own perception or feeling about the industrial heritage site rather than relying solely on literature.